Ali-tz/Prediction-of-Power-outages-causes/README.md

 # Prediction-of-Power-aoutages-causes
-Tjhis project using the dataset, at https://www.sciencedirect.com/science/article/pii/S2352340918307182, and giving us diverse informations about power outages, is used to help us understand and predict the causes og major outages.This is a project made at UCSD.
+This project using the dataset, at https://www.sciencedirect.com/science/article/pii/S2352340918307182, and giving us diverse informations about power outages, is used to help us understand and predict the causes og major outages.This is a project made at UCSD. hohoie